 Shortly after starting their training, candidates must register.

 Only candidates duly registered will be able to enrol for the pre-examination.
+Registration must have been completed at the latest by 15 January of the year in which you intend to enrol for the pre-examination.

 A request for registration will not be deemed to have been filed until all relevant supporting documents have been received.